flybywiresim/docs/docs/fbw-a32nx/support/exp.md

+---
+title: Experimental Version
+description: Explore the Experimental version of the FlyByWire A32NX add-on for Microsoft Flight Simulator 2020.
+---

 # Experimental Version

 Our Experimental Version is temporarily on hold and all of its features have been moved to the Development Version.